 The PEEHIP offers four optional plans (Hospital Indemnity, Cancer, Dental, and Vision) that may be selected in addition to or in lieu of the basic hospital medical plan or HMO.
 The Hospital Indemnity Plan provides a per-day benefit for hospital confinement, maternity, intensive care, cancer, and convalescent care.
 The Cancer Plan covers cancer disease only and benefits are provided regardless of other insurance.
 Coverage includes a per-day benefit for each hospital confinement related to cancer.
 The Dental Plan covers diagnostic and preventative services, as well as basic and major dental services.
 Diagnostic and preventative services include oral examinations, teeth cleaning, x-rays, and emergency office visits.
-Basic and major services include fillings, general aesthetics, oral surgery not covered under a Group Medical Program, periodontics, endodontics, dentures, bridgework, and crowns.
+Basic and major services include fillings, general aesthetics, oral surgery not covered under a Group Medical Program, periodontics. endodontics, dentures, bridgework, and crowns.
 Dental services are subject to a maximum of \$1,250 per year for individual coverage and \$1,000 per person per year for family coverage.
 The Vision Plan covers annual eye examinations, eye glasses, and contact lens prescriptions.

 PEEHIP members may opt to elect the PEEHIP Supplemental Plan as their hospital medical coverage in lieu of the PEEHIP Hospital Medical Plan.
 The PEEHIP Supplemental Plan provides secondary benefits to the member's primary plan provided by another employer.
 Only active and non-Medicare retiree members and dependents are eligible for the PEEHIP Supplemental Plan.
-There is no premium required for this plan, and the plan covers most outof-pocket expenses not covered by the primary plan.
+There is no premium required for this plan, and the plan covers most out-of-pocket expenses not covered by the primary plan.
 The plan cannot be used as a supplement to Medicare, the PEEHIP Hospital Medical Plan, or the State or Local Governmental Plans administered by the State Employees' Insurance Board (the "SEIB").

 Effective January 1, 2017, Medicare eligible members and Medicare eligible dependents who are covered on a retiree contract were enrolled in the United Healthcare Group Medicare Advantage plan for PEEHIP retirees.
-The MAPDP plan is fully insured by United Healthcare and members are able to have all of their Medicare Part A, Part B, and Part D (prescription drug coverage) in one convenient plan.
-With the United Healthcare plan for PEEHIP, retirees can continue to see their same providers with no interruption and see any doctor who accepts Medicare on a national basis.
+Effective January 1, 2020, Humana Insurance Company replaced United Healthcare as the administrator of the PEEHIP Group Medicare Advantage ("PPO") Plan.
+The plan is fully insured, and members are able to have all of their Medicare Part A (hospital insurance), Part B (medical insurance), and Part D (prescription drug coverage) in one convenient plan.
+Retirees can continue to see their same providers with no interruption and see any doctor who accepts Medicare on a national basis.
 Retirees have the same benefits in and out-of-network and there is no additional retiree cost share if a retiree uses an out-of-network provider and no balance billing from the provider.

 Contributions.
 The Code of Alabama 1975, Section 16-25A-8 and the Code of Alabama 1975, Section, 16-25A-8.1 provide the PEEHI Board with the authority to set the contribution requirements for plan members and the authority to set the employer contribution requirements for each required class, respectively.
 Additionally, the PEEHI Board is required to certify to the Governor and the Legislature, the amount, as a monthly premium per active employee, necessary to fund the coverage of active and retired member benefits for the following fiscal year.
 The Legislature then sets the premium rate in the annual appropriation bill.